galty687/gaozhijun-web/resume.md

 ### 专著
 `2024`
-Zhijun Gao.
+**Zhijun Gao**.
 Technical Communication in China: Studies on the User Experience of Technical Documentation, University of Twente.
 ISBN: 978-90-365-5983-6.
 Publication Date: February 2024.

 ### 教材